 How can we help you at a distance?

 We are happy to check to see whether our collections contain specific material, and to tackle reference questions involving our materials.
 As staff time allows, we may be able to scan and email material for a remote patron, but a charge may be assessed.
-Please email the collection contact, or the library reference desk to be referred to the proper person.
+Please email firstname.lastname@example.org, or the library reference desk to be referred to the proper person.